 The second option from the Hebrew language that Matthew may be using as a wordplay is נֶזֶר (nezer), which is the root word from which we get the term Nazarite.
 The essential definition of the word would mean “separate, set apart, or consecrate,” which is seen in the discussion of the Nazarite vow in Numbers 6.
 “Speak unto the children of Israel, and say unto them, When either man or woman shall separate themselves to vow a vow of a Nazarite, to separate themselves unto the Lord” (Numbers 6:2).
 The Nazarite vow was to take an oath of separating or consecrating oneself to the Lord Jehovah for a temporary time (Numbers 6:13).
 During this time, one was to abstain from cutting their hair (Numbers 6:5), eating or drinking any product of the vine (Numbers 6:3-4), and not becoming defiled by a dead body, not even one’s own parents (Numbers 6:6-8).
 While this vow was never obligatory and only temporary, Samson (Judges 13:5-7; 16:17), Samuel (1 Samuel 1:11), and probably John the Baptist (Luke 1:15) were vowed to this as a permanent lifestyle before they were born.

-It would seem the nezer provides the best wordplay for Christ being called a Nazarene since the Lord pictures and anointed offices of both the Priest and King.
+It would seem the nezer provides the best wordplay for Christ being called a Nazarene since the Lord pictures and anointed offices of the Prophet, Priest and King.
 This is why Christ is said to be the High Priest after the order of Melchisedec (Psalm 110:4; Hebrews 5:5-6, 9-10; 6:20), because Melchisedec was the Priest and King (Genesis 14:18; Hebrews 7:1-2).
-To the original Jewish audience of the Gospel of Matthew, the word nezer would draw this connection of both the High Priest and kings of Israel.
+To the original Jewish audience of the Gospel of Matthew, the word nezer would draw this connection of both the High Priest and kings of Israel, and Luke could add the reference to the office of a Prophet.
 This makes Christ being called a Nazarene carry deep theological nuances.